pivot-access-ltd/bma-offline-docs/creating-and-deleting-vms.md

     storage="<label>:<size in GB>(<storage pool name>),<label>:<size in GB>(<storage pool name>)"

-For example, to compose a machine with the following disks:
+For example, let's examine how to compose a machine with the following two disks:

--   32 GB disk from storage pool `pool1`
+1. 32 GB disk from storage pool `pool1`
--   64 GB disk from storage pool `pool2`
+2. 64 GB disk from storage pool `pool2`

 where we want the first disk to be a bootable root partition `/` and the second to be a home directory.